Causes

 Feed the fasting in 33 countries this Ramadan

-This Ramadan we aim to distribute food packs in over 33 countries in the world, to the most needed.
-Our Islamic Relief offices ensure the food items meet the local diet but contain some element of staple foods such as rice, wheat, lentils and oil.
-Where malnutrition and food insecurity are prevalent, we encourage countries to increase the amount of food in these packages to ensure that they contain enough food of sufficient nutritional value.
+In 2025, Islamic Relief will provide food packs in 33 countries and distribute 222,110 food packs to households that will feed approximately 1.18 million people over the month of Ramadan.
+Our Ramadan food packs contain food items depending on the local diet; however, each pack typically contains staple foods such as rice, wheat, lentils, oil, sugar, canned fish and dates.
+Where malnutrition and food insecurity are prevalent, we aim to increase the amount of food in these packages to ensure that they contain enough food of sufficient nutritional value.

 £50